omerkaplan/project/content/posts/2020-09-01-finding-my-ikigai.md

 Title: goals vs. systems and finding your Ikigai
 Date:   2020-09-01 09:35:00 -0400
 Category: blog
-Summary: finding you calling in a world that focuses on goals
+Summary: finding your calling in a world that focuses on goals
 Tags: Leadership, Social, Mental, Self, Book Review

 I recently finished reading _Ikigai: The Japanese Secret to a Long and Happy Life_. [^1]It was a short and informational read about how the inhabitants of Okinawa, Japan perceive longevity while  living in a place that has the highest life expectancy in the world (also known as a "blue zone"[^2]).